-Tamworth Correctional Centre is a medium security institution for males and is located in the Northern Tablelands, 397km north of Sydney.
-The institution serves as a reception correctional centre for Tamworth and surrounding districts.
+Tamworth Correctional Centre is a medium security facility for male offenders located in the Northern Tablelands, 397km north of Sydney.
+It serves as a reception correctional centre for Tamworth and surrounding districts.

 Cnr Dean and Johnston Street

 Tamworth NSW 2340

 Phone: (02) 6766 4977

 From the New England Highway (Brisbane Street) turn onto Peel Street following the signs to Manilla.
 Approximately 1 km west of Brisbane Street, turn right into Dean Street (follow the Hospital signs).

 The Centre is located immediately on the left past Johnston Street.
 Car parking facilities are available via the Dean Street entrance.

 Bookings are essential for all visits.
 Visits must be booked by phoning the Visits Booking Line - (02) 6764 5360, Monday to Friday: 9-1130am.